 Kowa TSN-553 Travel Scope

-New travel scope from Kowa — the TSN-553
+The travel scope from Kowa — the TSN-553

-Kowa's new high-end Prominar travel scope has stimulated a lot of interest.
+Kowa's high-end Prominar travel scope has stimulated a lot of interest.
 People have been asking us just how good this $1600 small scope is and how it compares to other popular travel scopes, such as the Vortex Razor or to a high-end smallish scope like the Swarovski ATX.

 Their questions have inspired us to take a critical look at the new Kowa and compare it carefully side by side with some of its competitors.

-First, let's meet new this scope.
+First, let's meet this kitten of a scope.